 The ultimate governing body of BOA UK is the Board of Directors ('the Board'), who have responsibility for strategic direction and overall control of the bank including the overall governance and risk management of the Bank.
-BOA UK is a wholly owned subsidiary; hence the strategy of the bank is agreed with the Board of Directors in conjunction with its parent, Bank of Africa Group.
+BOA UK is a wholly owned subsidiary; hence the strategy of the bank is agreed with its parent, Bank of Africa Group.